Cedar House (our head office), previously known as the “Old Rectory,” is believed to be the most haunted house in the district.

 Since we published our ghost story, an 84-year-old lady, who lived in the Rectory during her teenage years, recounted several chilling experiences:

-There was a row of servant bells on the wall in the kitchen and we had to keep old socks wound round the clanger because the bells would suddenly start to ring.
+"There was a row of servant bells in the kitchen.
+We had to tie old socks around the clangers because the bells would spontaneously ring.